sanskarchand/chitralok/Readme.md

 **I do not comment on the encoding process here**, for it is has already been elsewhere explained  by people much smarter than me.

-The idea is that the reader will study the encoding process, learn to parse the file, and only then will he look to this guide, as a kind of quick guide on constructing a decoder.
+The idea is that the reader will study the encoding process, learn to parse the file, and only then will he look to this guide, as a kind of quick reference for decoder construction.
 ___
 ### Section 0: Using the Code as a Reference
 First, I  will mark down the aforementioned steps during which this program shall populate the log file.
 Important steps are emphasized in boldface; the others may be skipped.